jamesmh/PersonalBlog/source/_posts/strategy-pattern-implementations.md

 I also have an e-mail letter where I'll give you tips, stories and links to **help ambitious and passionate developers become tech leaders.** I'll also give you updates about stuff that I've been working on ;)

 [Subscribe if you haven't already!](https://tinyletter.com/jamesmh)

-# P.S

-I've been building [Coravel Pro](https://www.pro.coravel.net/) which is a suite of professional admin tools to help you kickstart and manage your next ground-breaking .NET Core app!
-Check out the [landing page](https://www.pro.coravel.net/) to see the features and keep up-to-date with the project.